 – See advise about dress code above

-I do find this behaviour particularly rude, but I guess each situation warrants its own sort of action.
+I do find this behaviour particularly rude, but I guess each situation warrants its own sort of action when necessary.

 DO YOU NEED VACCINATIONS FOR EGYPT